Theoretical constraints on tidal triggering of slow earthquakes: Fundamental response of stable sliding VW faults to transient perturbations

-A harmonic perturbation can be mathematically approximated by a boxcar perturbation that retains the same period and amplitude characteristics.
-A single boxcar perturbation, in turn, can be represented as two consecutive step-like perturbations of opposite sign, capturing the essential amplitude variations of the original harmonic perturbation.
-As a first step toward understanding the tidal response of a stable sliding VW fault, this section investigates the behavior under instantaneous normal stress changes, including both step and box loadings, to elucidate the fundamental mechanisms governing the system's response.
+A harmonic perturbation can be approximately represented by an idealized boxcar perturbation, which can further be decomposed into two consecutive step-like perturbations of opposite sign.
+Motivated by this simplified representation, we first investigate the response of a stable sliding VW fault to a step-like and a boxcar of finite duration normal stress perturbations to understand the fundamental response of a stable VW fault.